 An email to my County Commissioner (from last week) – unanswered.
-Really kind of strange, if I had to name the most hated person in Martin County, he would be at the top of nearly everyone’s list I have encountered locally.
+Really kind of strange, if I had to name the most hated human in Martin County, he would be at the top of nearly everyone’s list I have encountered locally.
 I have never met the guy.

 The State said the County Commissioners should issue health warnings about the algae, the County said the State Health Department should issue health warnings about the algae.
-Our Facebook community started a change.org petition to get our county to post signs about the algae.
+Our Facebook community started an change.org petition to get our county to post signs about the algae.

 The scuttlebutt from Martin County was the algae wasn’t toxic enough to issue warnings.
 It is toxic but not toxic enough.